kenle1704/NetNationProject1/README.md

 My database is a little bit different with requirement because i could not create usage column in chargeable table that i decide to use my own name convension

+Make sure your domains table will have domain column is unique